What is criminal psychology?

 D. Assessment and treatment of offenders:

-It involves the work concerned with the assessment, rehabilitation, and management of the offenders, either in the community or in incarceration.
+It involves the work concerned with assessing, rehabilitating, and managing offenders, either in the community or in incarceration.
 It helps in re-offending in the future.
-There is a need to find out the reason of the commission of a crime, in which situation or environment within which they are held.
-Here they can provide an input to each of these arrangements on an operational level but can also provide managerial and advisory support to those delivering such interventions .
+There is a need to find out the reason for the commission of a crime, in which situation or environment within which they are held.
+Here they can provide input to each of these arrangements on an operational level but can also provide managerial and advisory support to those delivering such interventions .

 An understanding of the criminal mind is one of the most useful tools in solving crimes, which becomes apparent in these five famous cases cracked by criminal psychologists.
-Although techniques are becoming more sophisticated every year, criminal psychology has a long and storied history.
+Although techniques are becoming more sophisticated yearly, criminal psychology has a long and storied history.

 - Ted Bundy

 A psychologist could spend a lifetime examining the twisted mind of Ted Bundy, one of America’s most notorious and charismatic killers.
 Luckily, several criminal psychologists used their expertise to crack this famous case.
 Over time, Ted Bundy’s brutal attacks and killings became less careful and more frequent.
 Their psychological profile, which benefited greatly from a former girlfriend’s information, eventually ended the nationwide manhunt for Bundy and even linked him to other unsolved murders.

 - John Wayne Gacy